‘An Ode to Jim ‘Jimbo’ Dooley’

 St Margaret Mary is a heavily Irish American though multi-ethnic Catholic parish.
 It’s a warm church providing a feeling of safety, like protective arms embracing its flock.
 An old parish with cracked white plaster walls, simple adornments, priests dressed in unpretentious regalia, and few amenities, it’s a Catholic stronghold in the deep blue-collar neighborhood that is Chicago’s Rogers Park.
 It has held the neighborhood together through good times and bad.

-It was an old school Irish Catholic wake of the finest kind.
-It was a traditional Chicago neighborhood wake.
-As the priest made mention of at the very beginning of mass; “In all my years I’ve never seen the church like this.”
-I doubt St. Margaret Mary was ever as full as it was this day.
+It was an old school Irish Catholic memorial mass of the finest kind, a traditional Chicago neighborhood send off.
+As the priest made mention of at the very beginning of mass; “In all my years I’ve never seen the church like this”, I doubt St. Margaret Mary was ever as full as it was this day.

-On the sidewalk in front of the church’s huge wooden doors a deep red colored Chicago Fire Captains truck parked.
-At the doors a burly man dressed in a kilt stood at attention and greeted the line of 600 plus line of mourners that wrapped around the church and up the sidewalk of the neighborhood waiting for the mass to begin.
-It was truly a mass befitting a man who obviously had a great effect on many.
+On the sidewalk in front of the church’s worn wooden doors a red Chicago Fire Department Captains vehicle was parked.
+At the doors a burly man dressed in a kilt stood at attention and greeted the line of hundreds of mourners.
+The line of friends and loved ones wrapped around the church and up the sidewalk of the neighborhood, all hoping for a spot inside when mass began.
+It was truly a mass befitting a man who had a great effect on many.